Buying

 What should I be paying?

-There are two trims to choose from with the electric 308 estate: Allure and GT.
-The Allure model will cost you £41,195, while the GT costs just over £2k more at £43,265.
+There are three trims to choose from with the electric 308 estate: Allure, GT and GT Premium.

-The Allure comes very well equipped as standard: you get heated front seats and steering wheel, 18in alloys, 10.0in touchscreen infotainment with Apple and Android connectivity, a rear parking camera and auto aircon, plus there’s a Peugeot app you can connect your car to so that you can set remote charging times and remember where you’ve parked, etc.
+The Allure comes reasonably well equipped as standard: you get 18in alloys, a 10in touchscreen infotainment with Apple and Android connectivity, a rear parking camera and auto air con, plus there’s a Peugeot app you can connect your car to so that you can set remote charging times and remember where you’ve parked, etc. Prices start at £32,195, and you'll currently get £1,500 from the UK government to help pay for it.
+Indeed, you get that on all E-308 hatches and estates.

-Upgrade to the GT model and you get the 3D digital dash display, adaptive cruise control, carpet mats (!), ambient interior lighting, matrix LED headlights and some fancier bits of trim around the car.
+Upgrade to the GT model - for precisely £2,000 - and you get the 3D digital dash display, adaptive cruise control, ambient interior lighting, matrix LED headlights and some fancier bits of trim around the car.
+Including the new illuminated grille vanes and Peugeot badge at the front, even if you're unlikely to be tailgating other cars in a humble plug-in estate to properly show them off.

 Featured